djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ## Triggers

 Triggers are things that move the tutorial from one state to another when they are "fired".

-* There are a few built-in trigger types, or you can define custom trigger types.
+With the exception of manual firing, triggers must be active in order to fire.
+States automatically activate all their triggers upon being entered.

-* The same trigger may be reused in multiple states!
+There are a few built-in trigger types, or you can define custom trigger types.

 <br>

 ### Trigger Parameters

-All methods for adding triggers require the following parameters:
+All methods for adding triggers use the following parameters:

 * current_state - name of the state that this trigger should be activated for.
-* next_state - name of the state that the tutorial should switch to when this trigger fires.
+* next_state - name of the state that the tutorial should move to when this trigger fires.
 * trigger_id - (optional for all but custom triggers) a unique string ID for this trigger.
 * callback - (optional) a callback function to be called when this trigger fires.
 The function must return void and have no parameters.